carcasanchez/QuestManager/README.md

 ## Introduction: a design quest-ion
 Hello there.
-Im Carlos, game develop student, and former leader of the amateur DuckDev team.
+I'm Carlos, game develop student, and former leader of the amateur DuckDev team.
 Let's talk about the Quest managing in videogames.
 Quest managing is a constant interrogant in gamedev forums.
 There's a lot of questions about quest managing, and even worse: there's a lot of answers.
 We have no magical algorithm of how to make the perfect quest system, as the needs of each game are different.